matn7/Google-Platform-Notes/flashcard/Microservices.md

 Below are the steps to follow:
 1. Add actuator dependency in the Config Server & Client services: Add Spring Boot Actuator dependency inside pom.xml of the individual microservices like accounts, loans and cards to expose the '/busrefresh' endpoint.
-2. Enable '/busrefresh' API: The Sping Boot Actuator library provides a configuration endpoint called "/actuator/busrefresh" that can trigger a refresh event.
-By default, this endpoint is not exposed, so you need to explicitly enable it in the application.yaml file.
+2. Enable '/busrefresh' API: The Spring Boot Actuator library provides a configuration endpoint called "/actuator/busrefresh" that can trigger a refresh event.
+By default, this endpoint is not exposed, so you need to explicitly enable it in the 'application.yaml' file.
+    ```yaml
+    management:
+      endpoints:
+        web:
+          exposure:
+            include: busrefresh
+    ```
-3. Add Spring Cloud Bus dependency in the Config Server & Client services: Add Spring Cloud Bus dependency (spring-cloud-starter-bus-amqp) inside pom.xml of the individual microservices like accounts, loans, cards and Config server.
+3. Add Spring Cloud Bus dependency in the Config Server & Client services: Add Spring Cloud Bus dependency 'spring-cloud-starter-bus-amqp' inside 'pom.xml' of the individual microservices like accounts, loans, cards and Config server.
 4. Set up a RabbitMQ: Using Docker, setup RabbitMQ service.
-If the service is not started with default values, then configure the rabbitmq connection details in the application.yaml file of all the individual microservices and Config Server.
+If the service is not started with default values, then configure the rabbitmq connection details in the 'application.yaml' file of all the individual microservices and Config Server.

 ### Refresh configurations at runtime using Spring Cloud Bus.